Patient FAQ's

 If you have any concerns regarding your medications, please see your GP.
 They will be able to advise you of how to manage these side effects and can contact your Psychiatrist directly if required.

-If your specialist is writing the script, it is your responsibility to ensure a follow up appointment is booked with plenty of time before your medication runs out.
+You should speak with your specialist at the time of your appointment.
+They will make another appointment for you or recommend your GP write the next prescription (including repeats).
+If your specialist has recommend you see them again for your next script, it is your responsibility to ensure a follow up appointment is booked with plenty of time before your medication runs out.
 Our specialists are booked in advance so we may be unable to facilitate an urgent appointment if you have run out of your medication.

 Most of our specialists only provide treatment and do not fill in other documents or reports.
 If you do require some other documentation or report, please contact our staff on 02 8003 7668 to discuss your requirements and the cost associated.
+This includes any legal documentation, workers compensation documentation, driving assessments and firearms assessments.